Antropophagus: Plot

 A pair of Germans visiting a remote Greek island go to the beach and are slaughtered by someone who emerges from the ocean.

-Five travelers are preparing to tour the islands and are joined by Julie, who asks for a ride to an island some of her friends live on.
+5 travelers are preparing to tour the islands, and a woman named Julie joins them.
+Julie asks for a ride to an island on which some of her friends live.
 The only one who objects to this detour to the island (which Julie explains has only a few permanent residents and only sees tourists a few months out of the year) is Carol, whose tarot cards, the Tarocco Piemontese, convince her something bad will happen if they go.
 The group sails to the island anyway.
 While disembarking, the pregnant Maggie hurts her ankle, so she stays behind on the boat with its owner.
 A man attacks the ship, ripping the sailor's head off and abducting Maggie.

-The others explore the island's town, discovering it in disarray, and abandoned except for an elusive woman in black, who writes "Go Away" on a dusty window.
+The others explore the island's town, discovering it in disarray and abandoned, except for an elusive woman in black, who writes "Go Away" on a dusty window.
 A rotting corpse that appears to have been cannibalized is uncovered in a house, prompting everyone to rush back to the boat, which is adrift.
 With no other options, the group goes to the house owned by Julie's friends, where they find the family's blind daughter, Henriette.
 After wounding Daniel in a panic, Henriette is calmed down and rants about there being a madman who smells of blood prowling the island.

-To stop Daniel's wound from becoming infected, Andy and Arnold go into the town to search for antibiotics.
+Andy and Arnold search the town for antibiotics to stop Daniel's wound from getting infected.
 Carol walks in on Daniel flirting with Julie and goes into hysterics, running off into the night.
 Julie goes after Carol but loses her and meets up with Andy and Arnold.
-The disfigured killer breaks into the house and rips Daniel's throat out but leaves Henriette alone and flees as the others return.
+The disfigured killer breaks into the house and rips Daniel's throat out, but leaves Henriette alone and flees as the others return.
 Everyone treks through the island in the morning and finds a mansion belonging to Klaus Wortman.
 Julie mentions that she read that Klaus, his wife, and their child are assumed dead, having been shipwrecked, a tragedy which caused Klaus' sister Ruth to become unhinged.
 Ruth (the woman in black from earlier) watches the group enter the building, comforts the sleeping Carol, and hangs herself.